picasso/zu-translate/README.md

 ------------------------------------------------------
 ### Options Page With Gutenberg Components

-In order to create the `options` page for the plugin (theme), you need to create a JS script that will be loaded in the WordPress admin mode.
+In order to create the `options` page for the plugin/theme, you need to create a JS script that will be loaded in the WordPress admin mode.
 All Gutenberg components are based on [React](https://reactjs.org), so without knowing this library it will be very difficult.
 But first, you can just copy the example.
-Even using the default parameters, you will get a page displaying your plugin (theme) options and can easily change them:
+Even using the default parameters, you will get a page displaying your plugin/theme options and can easily change them:
 ```js
 // WordPress dependencies